Baby’s first year: the ideal ages for a family portrait session

-Parents often ask us when the best age is to have a family portrait.
+Parents often ask me when the best age is to have a family portrait.
 It’s a really difficult question to answer, because you’ll inevitably find your children are also really cute at many ages!
 Certain ages do lend themselves especially well to being photographed – likewise, some ages are best avoided if possible.
-We’ve listed below some of the key ages that work well for family photography – which correlate closely with baby milestones.
+I’ve listed below some of the key ages that work well for family photography – which correlate closely with baby milestones.

-For natural newborn photography, we recommend 7-10 days old or the baby’s six week milestone.
+For natural newborn photography, I recommend 7-10 days old or the baby’s six week milestone.
 For natural photography at home, it’s not necessary to have photographs taken any earlier than that – take the time to allow any jaundice to settle, as well as for your baby to adjust to the world and relax a bit.
 Find detailed recommendations for scheduling a newborn portrait session here.

 Consider waiting: 2 months